techworkersco/techworkersco.github.io/call-for-submissions.md

 </p>
 </div>

-We’ll work closely with you to put your workers’ perspective in writing, 200-1,200 words.
+<mark>We’ll work closely with you to put your workers’ perspective in writing, 200-1,200 words.
 It's as much about the process and relationship as it is about the product we publish.
 We do this in service of our editorial vision:</mark>

 - Building critical consciousness of workers as a class with shared interests.
 - Sharing stories based on worker experience educating, organizing, and collective action in tech.
 - Challenging the industry’s dominant culture of individualism and its acceptance of gross inequality.